eduard-keilmann/eduard-keilmann.github.io/about_me.md

   "
 />

 Next to playing the piano, I am also doing book binding, which is a very calming activity producing a nice finish.
 Besides that I am also interested in football and hiking.
 At this page you find a few impressions of my hiking activities.
+The pictures range from trips to cities like Vienna to places such as the Zugspitze (highest mauntain in Germany), a hiking to around the 100m Effelsberg radio telescope, and the Grand Canyon.

  <img
   src="/assets/IMG_1246_ich.png"